epequeno/pequeno.in/draft-rhce-rhel7-p1.md

 Each part will follow the objectives as they have been outlined by [Red Hat][1].

-Here are the objectives that will be covered in this document:

 * [Use network teaming or bonding to configure aggregated network links between two Red Hat Enterprise Linux systems](#obj1)
 * [Configure IPv6 addresses and perform basic IPv6 troubleshooting](#obj2)
 * [Route IP traffic and create static routes](#obj3)